Gromov-Hausdorff limits of K\"ahler manifolds with bisectional curvature lower bound I: Introduction

-In this paper we are interested in the degeneration of the complex structure for Gromov-Haudorff limits of K\"ahler manifolds.
-This has been studied, notably, in \cite{[DS]}\cite{[Ti5]} for bounded Ricci curvature case or K\"ahler-Einstein case.
-Let us briefly recall a result in \cite{[DS]}.
-It states the ``algebraic" compactness for polarized K\"ahler manifolds with uniform bounds for the volume, diameter and Ricci curvature.
-More precisely, let $\mathcal{K}(n, D, V)$ be the set of $n$-dimensional polarized K\"ahler manifolds $(X, g)$ with the K\"ahler metric $g\in H^{1, 1}(X, \mathbb{R})\cap H^2(X, \mathbb{Z})$ satisfying \begin{itemize} \item $-\frac{g}{2}\leq Ric\leq g$, \item $vol(X) \geq V$, \item $diam(X)\leq D$. \end{itemize} Then all $(X, g)$ in $\mathcal{K}(n, D, V)$ can be simultaneously embedded in a fixed large projective space.
-Furthermore, if $(X_i, g_i)\in \mathcal{K}(n, D, V)$, then the Gromov-Hausdorff limit $X_\infty$ is homeomorphic to a normal projective variety.
-This coincides with the limit in the Chow variety, after taking certain projective transformations.

-It is natural to wonder what happens if we remove the curvature upper bound and assume the manifold is only complete.
-In this paper, we study Gromov-Hausdorff limits of K\"ahler manifolds with bisectional curvature lower bound.
-We will focus on the degeneration of the complex structure. \begin{definition}\cite{[LW]} \cite{[TY]} On a K\"ahler manifold $M^n$, we say the bisectional curvature is greater than or equal to $K$ (simply denoted by $BK\geq K$), if
+In this paper, we consider the Gromov-Hausdorff limits of K\"ahler manifolds with bisectional curvature lower bound.
+The main interest is the degeneration of the complex structure.
+One motivation is from the uniformization conjecture of Yau which states that a complete noncompact K\"ahler manifold with positive bisectional curvature is biholomorphic to $\mathbb{C}^n$.
+Another motivation is from Alexandrov geometry or manifolds with sectional curvature lower bound, in particular, Perelman's stability theorem \cite{[P]}.
+For K\"ahler manifolds with bounded Ricci curvature or K\"ahler-Einstein case, see the notable works \cite{[DS]}\cite{[Ti5]}. \begin{definition}\cite{[LW]} \cite{[TY]} On a K\"ahler manifold $M^n$, we say the bisectional curvature is greater than or equal to $K$ (simply denoted by $BK\geq K$), if

-for any two nonzero vectors $X, Y\in T^{1, 0}M$.\end{definition} Note that the bisectional curvature lower bound condition is weaker than the sectional curvature lower bound.
+for any two nonzero vectors $X, Y\in T^{1, 0}M$.\end{definition} Observe that the equality holds for complex space forms.
+Note that the bisectional curvature lower bound condition is weaker than the sectional curvature lower bound.
 It is stronger than the Ricci curvature lower bound.
 In fact, by taking the trace, we have $R_{i\overline{j}}\geq (n+1)Kg_{i\overline{j}}$.

-Why is it important to study the convergence theory of K\"ahler manifolds with bisectional curvature lower bound?
-There are several reasons.